 Figure 2

 The WSCC has a major role in assuring energy reliability throughout the Western US.
 Organized in 1967, the WSCC has 86 members and 22 affiliate members.
 All control areas in the WSCC are required to be members of the WSCC.
 Others with the option to join include utility distribution companies, power marketers, rural cooperatives and municipalities.
 These members establish operating rules and protocols that govern member actions with respect to reserve margins, voltage monitoring and similar reliability criteria.
 The WSCC also monitors compliance with these criteria and has enforcement authority granted by the FERC.
-The WSCC agreement to buy and sell energy is commonly used in lieu of bilateral contracts.
+A voluntary organization originally formed in the West, the Western Systems Power Pool (WSPP), has a form of agreement filed at FERC that allows members to buy and sell energy thereunder in bilateral service agreements.

 Table 1

-The Northwest Power Pool (NWPP) is the largest geographically and is the greatest energy consuming region in the WSCC, as indicated in Table 1.
+The Northwest Power Pool (NWPP) is the largest geographically and is the greatest energy-consuming region in the WSCC, as indicated in Table 1.
 It is known as a region with significant, low cost, hydroelectric resources dominated by the Columbia River Basin and the Bonneville Power Administration (BPA).
 Huge energy consuming aluminum and pulp and paper operations were located here, in part, to take advantage of these low electricity prices.
-Today, however, these industries must compete for low-cost energy with not only the fast growing metropolitan areas of Seattle, Portland, Salt Lake City and Reno, but also with environmental demands and requirements for salmon restoration that limit generation during certain periods.
+Today, however, these industries must compete for low-cost energy with not only the fast growing metropolitan areas of Seattle, Portland, Salt Lake City and Boise, but also with environmental demands and requirements for salmon restoration that limit generation during certain periods.

 Examining Table 2, one can see that winter peak demand in the NWPP is the highest of any WSCC region.
 NWPP peak summer demand is significantly lower.
 While industrial loads are fairly flat, wintertime residential heating loads far outstrip summer demand for air conditioning.
 As a result, referring to Table 3, the NWPP does not have the highest summer peak demand in the WSCC.